Meet Jeff Alpert

 As President of Milestone Trailer Leasing, Jeff Alpert oversees the company’s highway trailer division which consists of 25+ locations across the US and 57,000 units.
 The company veteran (he joined Milestone in 2000) recently shared what accomplishments he is most proud of and the biggest challenges facing the transportation industry.

 Tell us about your role as President of Milestone Trailer Leasing.
 What are your day-to-day responsibilities?

-I’m responsible for the oversight of Milestone’s highway trailer division which consists of 25+ locations and over 53,000 units.
+I’m responsible for the oversight of Milestone’s highway trailer division which consists of 25+ locations and 57,000 units.
 My role is to help make everyone around me successful and get obstacles out of their way.

 What accomplishments are you most proud of?